rse/vingester/README.md

 - *Desktop/Window Capturing*:<br/>
   OBS Studio can capture both an entire desktop and just a particular window.
-Capturing an entire desktop is more efficient as it leverages from GPU Hardware Acceleration within the operating system, but requires a large or even spare monitor for displaying the browser window(s) of **Vingester**.
+Capturing an entire desktop screen is more efficient as it leverages from GPU Hardware Acceleration within the operating system, but requires a large or even spare monitor for displaying the browser window(s) of **Vingester**.
 Capturing just a particular window is less